questdb/questdb.io/docs/api/java.md

 try (CairoEngine engine = new CairoEngine(configuration)) {
 ```

 A typical application will need only one instance of `CairoEngine`.
 This instance will start when application starts and shuts down when application closes.
-Every attempt should be made to ensure `CairoEngine` is closed gracefully when application stops.
+You will need to close `CairoEngine` gracefully when the application stops.

 QuestDB provides a default configuration which only requires the `data directory` to be specified.
 For a more advanced usage, the whole `CairoConfiguration` interface can be overridden.